Muhammad-Arshadh/NumGame/README.md

 # NumGame

 ## Overview
-NumGame is a number-guessing game where players guess a randomly generated number.
-It provides feedback on each guess to help players succeed.
+NumGame is a fun number-guessing game.
+Players guess a number between 1 and 100 with feedback after each attempt.
+Guess within 7 tries to win, or lose when the limit is reached.
+Enjoy smooth animations and a clean design.

 ## Features
 - Random target numbers (1–100)